ArthurVietnam/CrmBackend/README.md

 ## Architecture

-The project follows a layered architecture with responsibilities separated across several layers.
+The backend follows a layered architecture with responsibilities separated across several layers.

 ### Domain